 So, how to build a basement storage cabinet?
-Honestly, it’s not the easiest thing in the world and requires some experience to be able to build one in the first place.
-Moreover, a handful of tools as well as materials are required too.
+Honestly, it’s not the easiest thing in the world and requires some experience to build one in the first place.
+Moreover, a handful of tools, as well as materials, are required too.

 Yet, with our step-by-step guide, we believe you can achieve it as it’s the easiest way out there.
 Let’s start with the tools and materials.